MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-best-practices-automatic-diagnostic-log-collection.md

 ## SAS token expiration

-The SAS URL expiry should be set to 2 years.
+The SAS URL expiry should be set to two years.
 If you ever renew your storage account keys, make sure to regenerate the SAS URL.
-You should manage the SAS token according best practices.
+You should manage the SAS token according to best practices.
 For more information, see [Best practices when using SAS](https://docs.microsoft.com/azure/storage/common/storage-dotnet-shared-access-signature-part-1#best-practices-when-using-sas).

 ## Bandwidth consumption